🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Cairns to Port Douglas: 1 hr.

-⛱️ Townsville - offers excellent day trips, close proximity to the Great Barrier Reef and is not overwhelmed by tourism.
+⛱️ Townsville - offers great day trips, is close to the Great Barrier Reef, and isn’t overrun by tourists.

-Magnetic Island located just off Townsville has gorgeous, isolated beaches and is a tranquil, beautiful spot.
+Magnetic Island is just off Townsville; it has beautiful, secluded beaches and is a peaceful, lovely spot.

 Walking is the best way to see the island.
-Forts Walk is a popular scenic 4 km trail starting at Radical Bay.
+Fort Walk is a popular scenic 4 km trail starting at Radical Bay.

 Getting there: Sealink Ferry

-Orpheus Island-is located north-east from Townsville is well known for its luxury and simple pleasures.
+Orpheus Island: lies northeast of Townsville and is known for luxury and simple pleasures.

 As a listed National Park, Orpheus Island is an exclusive retreat offering premium service and total seclusion.